 Drunken Dumpling (For Giant Soup Dumplings)

 Drunken Dumpling makes delicious, “farm-to-soup” dumplings from organic meats and vegetables that are sourced from local NYC farms.
 Their giant, iconic #XLXLB soup dumplings are the size of a large grapefruit.
 Inside, you’ll find crab, scallops, shrimp, and pork cooked in a generous combination of chicken, pork, and vegetable broth.
-(The kitchen is run by a charmingly diminutive Chinese woman named Qihui Guan.)
+(A charmingly diminutive Chinese woman named Qihui Guan runs the kitchen.)

 This soup dumpling is so large that 4 people can easily stick straws in it and drink from it like a scorpion bowl (and yes, they do serve this dumpling with a straw for drinking the broth).